 The Importance of Utility

-As mentioned, Counter-Strike appears to place a heavy emphasis on gunskill, accuracy and positioning when observing the game first-hand.
-However, as a player progresses through the rankings and finds themselves within a more difficult skill bracket, you’ll find utility plays a major role in the game’s meta.
-The competitive standard of CS:GO utilities the demolition game type which leaves the Counter-Terrorists (CT) or Terrorists (T) to either attack or defend one of two bomb sites.
-This concept of infiltrating a bombsite or fotifying it relies heavily on the use of utility to either penetrate or negate pushes from opposition.
+As mentioned, Counter-Strike appears to place a heavy emphasis on gunskill, accuracy and positioning.
+At least, when you’re observing.
+However, as a player progresses through the rankings, they will find utility plays a major role in the game’s meta.
+The competitive standard of CS:GO focuses on the objective of Counter-Terrorists (CT) or Terrorists (T) either attacking or defending one of two bomb sites.
+This concept of infiltrating a bombsite or fortifying it relies heavily on the use of utility.
+This is either to penetrate or negate pushes from opposition.
 For the sake of simplicity, let’s break utility down between the CT-side and T-side.

 Flashbangs are used to blind an enemy (or your teammates if you’re not careful) and can be an incredible kill-assist tool if used properly.
 The effectiveness of a flashbang depends on the proximity in which it pops as well as how directly a player is looking at it which will determine the duration and strength of its blinding effect.
 At full-strength, a flashbang will leave an enemy staring a blank white screen with only hopes of blind-firing in the direction of their assailant – needless to say, it’s a valuable part of the weapon arsenal.

 Flashbangs rely heavily on timing because its effect can be diminished if the target looks in the opposite direction.
 In course with your peek, a timely flashbang can either leave an opponent blinded, or have their cursor pointed away from you which can both lead to an easy kill.
 Getting the timing of flashbangs can be take some time to master and it may be worth going into a private server offline to practice a bit before implementing it into the big leagues.
 One thing is for certain, though – the tighter the flashbang peek, the more threatening it is.